Ecommerce Shipping & Handling in 6 Steps + Free SOP Checklists

 Sample Batch Picking SOP

-- Print (or create) a pick list that includes all of the items needed to fill a range of orders.
+- Step 1: Print (or create) a pick list that includes all of the items needed to fill a range of orders.
 Specify items by SKU or product name and include total quantities of each item.

-Per-Order Picking Procedures
+Per-order Picking Procedures

 Per-order picking uses a single order packing slip or invoice as the pick list.
 Each order is picked in its entirety and moved straight to packing.
 This eliminates the extra sorting step that batch picking entails.

 Per-order picking takes pickers all over the warehouse to fill one order, so it’s not the most efficient way for large operations to pick.
-But it often works well in smaller warehouses.
+But, it often works well in smaller warehouses.

-Sample Per-Order Picking SOP
+Sample Per-order Picking SOP

-- Provide pickers with a series of orders as well as crates, bins, or boxes to sort ordered items into as they pick.
+- Step 3: Provide pickers with a series of orders as well as crates, bins, or boxes to sort ordered items into as they pick.
 For large warehouses, rolling carts or trolleys speed up the process.

-The packing stage is your last chance to make an impression on your customer, and the only physical touchpoint you have—so make it count.
+The packing stage is your last chance to make an impression on your customer, and the only physical touchpoint you have, so make it count.

+Sloppy and careless packing reflects badly on your brand, so it’s essential to design packing procedures with your customer’s unboxing experience in mind.
 You don’t have to create stunning customized packaging (though it’s a nice touch), but you do need to show customers that you care by ensuring that their order is both correct and adequately packaged to protect items en route.
-Here’s how:
+Use the following packing SOPs:

-Final Checks and Error Resolution Procedures
+Final Checks & Error Resolution Procedures

 Picked orders must be checked before they’re shipped to the customer.
 If possible, have staff check other employees’ orders prior to packing.
 Having the same staffer pick and check orders leads to mistakes shipping out the door (even when barcode scanners are used), and setting up order checking as a standalone task encourages 100% accuracy.